-All members of the Bike Patrol must attend a yearly 8-hour training course on braking, evasive maneuvers, dismounts, stair riding, and various other skills.
+Each member of the bike patrol unit is issued a complete uniform consisting of high visibility shirts, bicycle shorts, lightweight nylon duty belts and a helmet.
+Bike patrol unit officers must attend a yearly eight-hour training course on braking, evasive maneuvers, dismounts, stair riding and other skills.

 Outside of their regular duties on the streets, parks and trails, the bike patrol unit often patrols special events including Fall Festival and Zionsville Lions Club Fourth of July Celebration.
 During these events, officers are able to maneuver through crowded pedestrian traffic with ease.

 The impact of the patrol unit is apparent: enhanced community connectedness and safety as well as physical health of the officers.
 The bike patrol unit is yet another essential program geared toward delivering the best possible service to the community.